LesiaChaban/gdk-oci-oke-workshop/05-build-run-app/build-run-app.md

-# Build and run the application and view the logs in OCI Logging
+# Build and run the application

 ## Introduction

-This section of the lab takes you through the steps to build and run the sample application and send application logs to OCI Logging.
+This section of the lab takes you through the steps to build and run the sample application.

 Estimated Lab Time: 10 minutes